 - Bad smell with corroded wires.

 Briefly, a weak battery will result in a longer engine cranking time and slower ignition.
 So, extra start-up time is one sign.
 The same goes for your interior lights.
 When the battery or battery fluid is low, a dashboard light that looks like a battery will illuminate.
 Yet, the damage is another symptom to watch for.
 You’ll be able to tell if your battery is broken or worn out by its appearance.
-It has a harsh sulfur scent so that you may notice it occasionally.
+It has a harsh sulfur scent so you may notice it occasionally.

 How To Extend Your Car Battery Life?